 This would have been a slightly preachy book asserting our common humanity if it wasn’t so very well done.
 Mem Fox’s rhyming text feels effortlessly simple (and anyone who’s tried to do that sort of thing knows that the effortlessness is the reader’s, not the writers).
 It essentially lists a lot of babies and says they all have ten little fingers and ten little toes.
 The illustrations pick up the cultural diversity of the babies / toddlers, and the fingers and toes are gorgeous.

 Karen Roosa (words) & Maggie Smith (pictures), Beach Day (MH Boos for Young Readers 2018)

 Here’s a board book that made me rethink my whole approach to some children’s books.
 It’s a day at the beach involving a couple of families.
 I disliked it pretty intensely on first several readings, the rhyming text includes waves that soar (to rhyme with ‘roar’), and a ‘jewelled array’ of spray.
 But no one else cares about the rhymes: as you turn the pages, you can follow the doings of half a dozen different characters: the children, the dogs, the various adults, the two babies, the seagulls.
 I now wonder if its riches will ever be exhausted.

-Kissed by the Moon and Ten Little Fingers and Ten Little Toes are the 27th and 28th books I’ve read for the 2019 Australian Women Writers Challenge.
+Kissed by the Moon and Ten Little Fingers and Ten Little Toes are the twenty-eighth and twenty-ninth books I’ve read for the 2019 Australian Women Writers Challenge.